Language: EN

 Instead of using more complicated techniques to manipulate data, the spread operator provides a more direct and readable syntax (this improves code readability, which is always a plus 😉).

 The spread operator is very very powerful.
-You should get used to it and enjoy its benefits.
+You should get used to it and enjoy it.

 The basic syntax of the spread operator is as follows: